nano-bio/labbooks/README.md

 Changelog
 =========

+13.09.2016

+* CLUSTOF/NEW/JOsi: New field 'marked', to easily highlight measurements.
+Small improvements in UI for measurement list.

 12.09.2016

 * CLUSTOF/NEW/Josi: Show small check in admin list of measurements if comments were made for this measurement